Legend (film score): Background

 Goldsmith's score was featured in the original version of the film, but due to a disappointing test screening with the original orchestral score, director Ridley Scott decided to make changes to the film.
 Sidney Sheinberg, president of MCA (the parent company of Universal at the time), felt that the Goldsmith score would not appeal to the youth and pressed Scott for a new score.
 German group Tangerine Dream was contracted to complete a new, more contemporary score—-a job they completed in three weeks.
-Until 2002, only European audiences could see Legend with Goldsmith's score.